TIGHT FORESKIN DUE TO LICHEN SCLEROSIS

 WHAT CAN YOU DO?

-- Carefully dry yourself after passing urine, thus reduce the contact of urine with your skin.
+- Carefully dry yourself after passing urine, thus reducing the contact of urine with your skin.

 - Using a moisturiser or yellow soft paraffin (such as Vaseline) as a barrier cream can protect your skin from exposure to urine.